“Don’t ask what the world needs. Ask what makes you come alive and go do it. Because what the world needs is people who have come alive.”

 - Have a day of smiling.
 Instead of just going along in your usual way take a day off from that.
 And smile towards everyone you meet.
 The lady in the checkout line at the supermarket, your co-workers and the people closest to you.
 How does that affect how you feel about yourself and your life?
 And how does it change your interactions and day?

 - Eat something else.
 If you usually have the beef for lunch then go for the fish.
 Or the vegetarian dish.
-Or try something you have never eaten before and see what happens.
+Or try something you have never eaten before.

 - Slow down.
 When you slow down you naturally connect better with what is happening inside of you and outside you in this moment.
 What happens right now becomes more vibrant and not hidden behind thoughts racing in your mind about the past or a possible future.
 Slow down to enjoy the moment and to not miss life while you are planning for the future or reliving the past.